Browsing Category

 from with love and sugar: recipes and rituals for the sweet life

-• Grease 8-inch square pan.
+• Grease an 8-inch square pan.

 • Melt 1 stick unsalted butter in a large pot over medium-low heat.

-• Turn off the heat and count out 40 marshmallows and don’t eat them while counting either.
+• Turn off the heat and count out 40 marshmallows, and don’t eat them while counting, either.

-• Throw them into the butter and return the pan to heat, keeping it on low until it is one lovely, gooey mess
+• Throw them into the butter and return the pan to heat, keeping it on low until it is one lovely, gooey mess.

 • Remove from heat and stir in ¼ tsp coarse sea salt and 6 cups Rice Crispies.